 7. Check Your Vital Signs on Hot, Humid Days

 Ah, summer.
 Who doesn’t love all the sunshine and warmth that time of year?
-But with all that warmth comes the heightened risk for dehydration and heat exhaustion.
+But with all that warmth comes the heightened risk of dehydration and heat exhaustion.
 When your body loses too much water, it starts to go a tad chaotic.
 Can you blame it?
 We’re mostly made of water!

 Luckily, your heart rate and blood pressure can alert you to your hydration level.
 If your blood pressure plummets, you probably need water and electrolytes.
 If you have a weak, rapid pulse, guess what?
 You probably need water and electrolytes.
 Having monitors on hand (no pun intended), along with being aware of other symptoms can help you avoid severe dehydration and survive the heat!